Leahh147/VR-beat-saber/README.md

 ---

+## Future Implementation
+The audio extension currently only has limited analytical ability.
+To better fit the auditory cues with the game, refer to the [Temporal Task](https://github.com/Leahh147/TemporalTask) to investigate how timed audio cues can improve user performance.
+In the future, more complex policy architecture can be implemented, such as RNN or LSTM, so that the agent can memorize the past information.

 ## Acknowledgements
 - **VR-beat-saber** by the research group at University of Bayreuth
 - **SIM2VR framework** by Fischer et al.